qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/tool/generator_config_articles.rst

 basecalls
 """""""""

-Calls to *[[documentation:1.2:classes#inheritance|this.base()]]*, which invoke the corresponding superclass method, are inlined, i.e. the superclass method call  is inserted in place of the this.base() call.
+Calls to *:ref:`this.base() <pages/classes#inheritance>`*, which invoke the corresponding superclass method, are inlined, i.e. the superclass method call  is inserted in place of the this.base() call.